dotlambda/metro-hd/website/content/pages/implementation.rst

 Drawing
 =======
-The display of the game console can recognise four grey scales.
+The display of the game console can differentiate between four grey scales.
 Each pixel on the display is defined by two bits
 (00 ≙ white pixel, 01 ≙ light grey pixel, 10 ≙ dark grey pixel, 11 ≙ black pixel).

-To convert png images into code we wrote a python script that takes a png image as input and converts it into an C array.
+To convert PNG images into code we wrote a Python script that takes a PNG image as input and converts it into a C array.
 The entries of the array are 8-bit entries that represent the different pages (page ≙ four vertical pixels) of the image.